cf73/ces2021/content/collections/pages/families.md

         content:
           -
             type: text
-            text: 'Ways to get Involved'
+            text: 'Visit our "Ways to Give" page for ideas on how to get involved!'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            text: '[insert button that links to ''Ways to Give'' page]'
     type: text
     enabled: true
 main_image: IMG_1716-1635524643.JPG